Introduction

 How to replace Cuisinart coffee maker water filters?

-- First of all, remove the water filter holder.
-The water filter holder is located on the left-hand side of your coffee machine when you open the lid.
-The water filter holder on later Cuisinart coffee makers has a list of months displayed.
-To illustrate, if it’s currently July, effortlessly slide the tab forward to the next month, which would be August
+• First of all, remove the water filter holder.
+The water filter holder is located on the left-hand side of your machine when you open the lid.
+The water filter holder on the later Cuisinart machine has a list of months displayed.
+To illustrate, if it’s currently July, effortlessly slide the tab forward to next month, which would be August

-- Secondly, open the filter compartment.
-This is located at the bottom of the water filter holder.
+• Second, open the filter compartment.
+It is located at the bottom of the water filter holder.

 FAQs